rancher/rancher.github.io/rancher/v1.6/en/kubernetes/rbac/index.md

 Any member of the team `mycompany-research` should now have the ability to view, but not modify, most resources in the cluster.

-##### Access Within Namespaces
+#### Access so specific privileges Within Namespaces

 Users can be given specific privileges within particular namespaces.
 There are three convenient roles that come out of the box with Kubernetes.

-view - Read-only access to most objects in a namespace. edit - Read and write access to most objects in a namespace. admin - Includes all permissions from the edit role and allows the creation of new roles and role bindings.
+* view - Read-only access to most objects in a namespace.
+* edit - Read and write access to most objects in a namespace.
+* admin - Includes all permissions from the edit role and allows the creation of new roles and role bindings.

-For example, suppose users `developer1` and `developer2` should have the ability to write and read nearly all resources within the `dev` namespace.
+For example, if there are two users, `developer1` and `developer2`, and they should have the ability to write and read nearly all resources within the `dev` namespace.
 We could tie the `edit` role to them with the following role binding.
-This can be applied with the `kubectl apply` command.
+This role binding  can be applied with the `kubectl apply` command.

 ```yaml
 kind: RoleBinding